fyw1999/LCSD/README.md

 # Acknowledgement

-The released PyTorch training script borrows some codes from the [DRNet](https://github.com/taohan10200/DRNet).
+The released PyTorch training script borrows some codes from the [masksembles](https://github.com/nikitadurasov/masksembles) and [yolov3](https://github.com/eriklindernoren/PyTorch-YOLOv3).
 If you think this repo is helpful for your research, please consider cite them.